csalmeida/ruby-classes-and-modules/README.md

 # Class Attributes and Methods

-This sections will introduce class attributes and methods.
-These are different to instance attributes and methods since they can run with a class without it being instantiated.
+Subsequent sections will introduce class attributes and methods.
+These are different to instance attributes and methods since they can run without a class being instantiated.

 ## Class Methods

 Class methods are used to define behaviors related to a class generally and not a specific instance.
 These methods are called directly on the class, not an instance.

 An example is the `new` method.
-When `Animal.new` is called there is not instance yet.
+When `Animal.new` is called an instance hasn't been created yet.
 The `new` method is a class method that is being called directly on the `Animal` class.

 Perhaps a more practical example would be `Bicycle.all_brands`.
-Calling this method would likes all brands a bicycle can have.
+Calling this method would list all brands a bicycle can have.
 However, an instance only has one.
-The `all_brands` methods does not apply to a specific bicycle but returns information of what brand one might have.
+The `all_brands` method does not apply to a specific bicycle but returns information of what brand one might have.

 To define a *class method*, `self` is added to the method name.
 The name of the class would also work but most *Rubyists* would prefer `self`.